bengalack/cmd_timings/README.md

 |             | D          | Screen 8      |

 * The keyboard mapping is not working for _numbers_ on Russian keyboards as I do not use BIOS for this, but the ports directly.

+## KNOWN BUG
+__DO NOT SWAP BETWEEN SCREEN MODES WHEN LMMM AND CPU-PUSH IS ENABLED, THE SCREEN FREEZES.
+I'LL FIX SOON...__

 ### Hidden functionality
 Clearly, the command engine's capacity is mainly bound by bytes and not pixels, so the amount of pixels are ~doubled in the case of HMMM (fast copy) and screen 5.